-1.0 0 Purpose of Report or Summary of main Issues 1.1 • Update Members on key housing-related activities and integration of this work into the Belfast Agenda Living Here Board and associated Action Plan.
-Update Members on the proposal to hold Members' and City Partners Housing Workshops to review and understand the key challenges and opportunities in relation to housing and the key areas for priority focus.
+"1.0 Purpose of Report or Summary of Main Issues

+1.1 To update Members on key housing-related activities and integration of this work into the Belfast Agenda Living Here Board and associated Action Plan.

+To update Members on the proposal to hold Members' and City Partners Housing Workshops to review and understand the key challenges and opportunities in relation to housing and the key areas for priority focus.